 - Add the water and the salt in the center of the well.

-- With a fork, start incorporating the flour and the water until you get a thick batter.
+- Using a fork or a sturdy wooden spoon, combine until a shaggy ball forms.
 Pull in the flour from the bottom of the well.

 - With the help of a dough scraper, incorporate the rest of the flour (it may appear to you that there isn't enough water...just keep kneading...magically everything comes together).

-- Knead for about 8-10 minutes or until dough is smooth and elastic.
+- Knead for about 10 minutes or until the dough is smooth and elastic.
 If the dough feels sticky, add a little bit of flour.
 If, on the other hand, the dough feels dry, sprinkle a few drops of water over the dough and continue kneading.

-- Wrap dough in cling wrap and let it rest for about one hour at room temperature (I will usually place a tea towel over the top).
+- Wrap the dough in cling wrap and let it rest for about 30 minutes at room temperature (I will usually place a tea towel over the top).

 - Cut the dough into 4 pieces.

-- Roll out each piece of dough to approximately ¼ inch thick.
+- Roll out one-quarter of the dough to approximately ¼ inch thick.
 Make sure your board and rolling pin are floured.

 - Using the index finger, apply a gentle pressure on the dough, dragging it toward you.
 There should be a slight curl that forms.

-- Place cavatelli on large baking sheets that have been dusted with flour.
+- Place cavatelli on large baking sheets that are lightly dusted with flour.
 Place the cavatelli in a single layer and not touching one another.

 - Continue until all the dough has been formed into cavatelli.